AST3101-BlackHoles/Gravity-Assignment-3-Solutions/README.md

 >
 > Additionally, you can assume that the noise is stationary, Gaussian, and white.

-Simulated data was generated via
+Simulated data was generated via (this script is contained within Gravity-Assignment-3)

 ```
 ./make-data \